 Most pastors love their kids deeply.
 They have dreams for them and hopes.
 They want the best for them and work to provide it.
 Like all of us, they are fallible.
 And when you add the (enormous) pressure of ministry to that fallibility, being a parent gets really difficult.
 I’ve reached out to several pastors to hear from them about their relationships with their kids.
 I’ve written a fair amount about being a PK from a PK’s perspective, but I think hearing from pastors is also helpful.
 It’s too easy to get jaded or lose perspective.
 Both sides of the story need to be told.
 Here is the fourteenth and final interview.

 Matt Chandler has been the lead pastor of teaching at The Village Church, a multi-site church across the Dallas-Fort Worth Metroplex, since 2002.
-He is the President of the Acts 29 Network and has authored or co-authored four books: The Explicit Gospel, Creature of the Word, To Live is Christ to Die is Gain, and Recovering Redemption.
+He is the President of the Acts 29 Network and has authored or co-authored several books.
 Matt is married to Lauren and they have three children.
 In November of 2009, Matt was diagnosed with brain cancer and is committed to using the remaining days God gives him to proclaim Jesus.

 What is your greatest hope for your children?